 If you use my rub.
-The salt is calculated on Morton Kosher salt.
-1 teaspoon table salt = 1 1/4 teaspoon Morton kosher salt = 2 teaspoon Diamond Crystal kosher salt.
+The salt is calculated on Diamond Crystal Kosher salt.
+1 teaspoon table salt = 1 1/4 teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.

 I find my rub still is good with half the salt if that is a concern for you.

 195° is the minimum, but I much prefer 200° to 205°.